 2. Comfort and breathability

-• Lana Merino: Merino wool is extremely soft and suitable even for the most sensitive skin, unlike traditional wool, which can feel rough.
+Lana Merino: Merino wool is extremely soft and suitable even for the most sensitive skin, unlike traditional wool, which can be rough.
 It is also highly breathable and able to absorb moisture, keeping the skin dry and comfortable during physical activity or rest.

-• Polyester: Polyester is not as breathable as merino wool.
-Although it can wick moisture away from the skin, it tends to retain heat and may feel less comfortable in hot conditions or during intense exertion.
-Additionally, its feel on the skin can vary depending on the quality of the fabric.
+Polyester: Polyester is not as breathable as merino wool.
+Although it can wick moisture away from the skin, it tends to retain heat and can be less comfortable in hot conditions or during intense exertion.
+Additionally, its feel on the skin can vary depending on the fabric quality.

 3. Odor resistance

-• Lana Merino: One of the main advantages of merino wool is its natural resistance to odors.
-The fibers contain lanolin, a substance that helps prevent the proliferation of bacteria, making it ideal for garments that need to be worn for long periods without frequent washing.
+Merino Wool: One of the main advantages of merino wool is its natural odor resistance.
+The fibers contain lanolin, a substance that helps prevent bacterial growth, making it ideal for garments that need to be worn for long periods without frequent washing.

-• Polyester: Polyester tends to retain odors due to its synthetic structure, which promotes the proliferation of bacteria.
-To keep it fresh, it requires more frequent washing compared to merino wool.
+Polyester: Polyester tends to retain odors due to its synthetic structure, which promotes bacterial growth.
+To keep it fresh, it requires more frequent washing than merino wool.

 4. Durability and maintenance

-• Lana Merino: While being a durable material, merino wool requires more delicate care.
-Many merino wool garments must be hand washed or washed on a gentle cycle to avoid shrinkage or damage.
+Merino Wool: Although a durable material, merino wool requires more delicate care.
+Many merino wool garments must be hand washed or washed on a gentle cycle to avoid shrinking or damage.

 5. Performance in different climatic conditions

-• Polyester: Polyester is less effective at regulating body temperature.
-It is more suitable for warm climates or situations where durability is a priority.
+Polyester: Polyester is less effective at regulating body temperature.
+It is more suitable for hot climates or situations where wear resistance is a priority.

 6. Environmental impact